 After breakfast, you will leave a hospitable family and depart to Charyn Canyon at 08:00.
 It will take about 2 hours to reach the canyon.
 Upon arrival, you will admire the grand panorama and go down to the bottom of the canyon to walk around 2 km through the maze of the Castles Valley.

 Charyn Canyon is a natural complex, unique in its kind not only in Kazakhstan but also worldwide.
-It was formed during Paleogene and reminds the Grand Canyon of Colorado River in North America, although inferior to it in size.
+It was formed during Paleogene and reminds the Grand Canyon of the Colorado River in North America, although inferior to it in size.
 The height of the steep slopes of the canyon is up to 150-300 meters.
-Extraordinary dissection of the terrain is striking: the numerous ravines form a dense, chaotic network.
+The extraordinary dissection of the terrain is striking: the numerous ravines form a dense, chaotic network.
 Wind and water have created the beautiful “Valley of Castles”, where you are always surrounded by fancy towers composed of sedimentary rocks.
-The length of the valley – more than 2 km, width – 20-80 meters.
+The length of the valley – is more than 2 km, width – is 20-80 meters.
 For millions of years, nature has been creating unique architecture, erecting magnificent castles carefully and slowly.
 You can spend hours walking among the strange towers and columns, being surprised by the wild imagination of nature.